 Tec-X is an activity held each year at Southern Tech.
 Once a year, they invite our school to bring our sophomore students to visit their campus and tour several of the classes offered at Southern Tech.
 Your student was allowed to choose the classes he/she wants to visit.
 This is a wonderful opportunity for students to see the various programs that will be available to them as juniors and seniors.

 Manufacturing Day is a day where Southern Tech invites various career professionals from our area to come and visit with seniors about their occupation and the businesses they represent.
 Southern tech representatives will also be available to visit with seniors concerning any questions they may have about the possibility of attending Southern Tech after they graduate.
 This will be a wonderful opportunity for our seniors to learn more about various college/career opportunities.

 Representatives from most of the Oklahoma colleges/universities will be there.
-You will be able to visit as many college/university tables as you would like.
-They will be able to answer your questions and provide you with information about their school.
+In addition, Southern Tech, Military, and Tribal representatives will be available, as well as representatives from area businesses.
+They will be able to answer your questions and provide you with information about their school or business.
 There will also be meetings you can attend to learn more about financial aid and the More Scholarship.